 So mamma and I and several others were trundled off down various passages, and peered into various rooms, but it was not very interesting.
-And then, at the end of a little passage, we heard voices; the others had dropped behind, and he whispered, "Come quietly, and you may peep through the screen into the smoking-room, but sub rosa always, remember, sub rosa."
+And then, at the end of a little passage, we heard voices; the others had dropped behind, and he whispered, away and whispering, so that he did not hear a scrap of conversation which was very audible to me.
+A loud laugh was just dying away, and then another voice said, very firmly and distinctly,

+"Come quietly, and you may peep through the screen into the smoking-room, but sub rosa always, remember, sub rosa."